 - 1.2.10 Gas Valve Unit (GVU) is a set of manual shutoff valves, actuated shut-off and venting valves, gas pressure sensors and transmitters, gas temperature sensors and transmitters, gas pressure control valve and gas filter used to control the gas supply to each gas consumer.
-It also includes a connection for inert gas purging. - 1.2.11 IGC Code means the International Code for the Construction and Equipment of Ships Carrying Liquefied Gases in Bulk (as amended by IMO Resolution MSC.370(93)). - 1.2.12 IMO means the International Maritime Organisation - 1.2.13 IGF Code means the International Code of Safety for Ships Using Gases or other Low-Flashpoint Fuels (IMO Resolution MSC.391(95)). - 1.2.14 Low pressure gas means gas with a pressure up to 10 bar - 1.2.15 Lower Heating Value ("LHV") means the amount of heat produced from the complete combustion of a specific amount of fuel, excluding latent heat of vaporization of water. - 1.2.16 Methane Number is a measure of resistance of a gas fuel to knock, which is assigned to a test fuel based upon operation in knock testing unit at the same standard knock intensity.
+It also includes a connection for inert gas purging. - 1.2.11 IGC Code means the International Code for the Construction and Equipment of Ships Carrying Liquefied Gases in Bulk (as amended by IMO Resolutions MSC.370(93), MSC.411(97) and MSC.441(99)). - 1.2.12 IMO means the International Maritime Organisation - 1.2.13 IGF Code means the International Code of Safety for Ships Using Gases or other Low-Flashpoint Fuels (IMO Resolution MSC.391(95), as amended by Resolution MSC.422(98)). - 1.2.14 Low pressure gas means gas with a pressure up to 10 bar. - 1.2.15 Lower Heating Value ("LHV") means the amount of heat produced from the complete combustion of a specific amount of fuel, excluding latent heat of vaporization of water. - 1.2.16 Methane Number is a measure of resistance of a gas fuel to knock, which is assigned to a test fuel based upon operation in knock testing unit at the same standard knock intensity.